 Lyme Disease is recognized as the most widely reported tick-borne disease in the United States.
-While it’s often said to be a seasonal condition, symptoms of the disease may remain dormant during winter months during the reproductive cycle of the blacklegged ticks associated with the disease.
-And without adequate testing, it’s possible for Lyme disease to go both undiagnosed and untreated, which poses the question: is Lyme disease curable?
+While it’s often said to be a seasonal condition, symptoms of the disease may remain dormant during winter months during the reproductive cycle of the black-legged ticks associated with the disease.
+Without adequate testing, Lyme disease can go both undiagnosed and untreated, which poses the question: is Lyme disease curable?

 See also: The Signs and Symptoms of Lyme Disease